oliverklee/ext-seminars/Documentation/Installation/SettingUpTheSchedulerTask/Index.rst

   exported in the CSV file.
 Please note that the CSV files always contains the columns for the data from the registration records first and then data from the corresponding FE user record.

-- “ *filenameForRegistrationsCsv* ” determines the name of the attached CSV file.

 - “ *showAttendancesOnRegistrationQueueInEmailCsv* ” determines whether
   registrations on the waiting list, should also be exported via CSV.